i-Locker/iLock/README.md

 # iLockers by Interchained

 CURRENT PHASE: [testnets]
+Deploy the contracts in /contracts and fix the strings in /src/constants.js

 Introducing the savings plan that the big banks don't want you to learn about.
 No-interest, no puzzles, no games.